StephenUtama/GameCentre/Phase2/README.md

 * **Class SlidingTilesGameController:** This class contains all the logic involving processing a user's touch for the game.

-* **Class SignUpActivity:** New users are required to make an account before playing.
-It uses SharedPreferences to store the user's username and password.

-* **Class SignUpSignInActivity** This is the interface where users have to sign in into their accounts before getting access to the sliding tiles puzzle game.
-New users can click on register to create an account.
-Account holders may choose to change their password as well.

-* **Class PasswordChangeActivity:** A user may choose to change their password at any given time.
-It uses SharedPreferences delete the old password and store the new password.(Bonus)

-* **Class Session:** A singleton model that stores a specific user's information such as their username, password and game scores.
-There can only be one user logged in at a time.
-A session ends when a user sign out.

-* **Class UserManager:** A class that uses SharedPreferences to store users' usernames and passwords.
-It can then use this information to check whether a user has provided the correct information when signing in, whether a username has already been taken when a new user creates an account and if a user is eligible to change their password.

-* **Class ScoreActivity:** This screen shows a user's game score after completing a game of sliding tiles.
-It also shows their best score as well as a ranking board that lists the top three people with the highest scores in the game.

-* **Class ScoreBoardActivity:** This screen shows the ranking of the top 10 players of the game at all time with their username, top score and ranking.
-Note that if two players have the same scores, the player who achieved that score earlier is ranked higher.

-* **Class ScoreBoardManager:** Extends the BoardManager class and uses HashMaps to keep record of users' best scores.
-Additional features include getting a list of high scores paired with the respective users who obtained the scores.

 * **Class DownloadingActivity:** This screen allows the user copy and paste an URL link to download an images as the tiles background when playing the sliding tiles game.(Bonus)